 Introduces the student to the purpose and application of the Federal Bankruptcy Code and Rules, as well as applicable state law related to bankruptcy and debtor-creditor issues.
 Topics include: the Bankruptcy Code and Rules, Bankruptcy Court procedures, the preparation of bankruptcy forms and documents, state law workouts and collection, and the role of the paralegal in a bankruptcy practice.

-Pre-requisites Completion of all 1100 numbered (i.e. PARA 1100-1150) Paralegal courses within one's program of study.
-Co-requisites: None
+Completion of all 1100 numbered (i.e. PARA 1100-1150) Paralegal courses within one's program of study.

 PARA 1205 - Constitutional Law